web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/babel.md

 #### removePlugins

+- Type: `(plugins: string | string[]) => void`

-To remove the Babel plugin, just pass in the name of the plugin to be removed.
+To remove the Babel plugin, just pass in the name of the plugin to be removed, you can pass in a single string or an array of strings.

 ```js
 export default {